Part 28 of Wonders of World Aviation was published on Tuesday 13th September 1938, price 7d.

 MAIN WORKSHOP of Saunders-Roe, Ltd, at Cowes.
 It is sufficiently large to take from ten to twelve flying boats in various stages of construction.
 The doorway has an opening 150 feet wide and 40 feet high.
 This doorway is closed by six steel-framed sliding doors, each weighing five tons but easily operated by one man by means of hand gearing.

 In recent years the use of welded joints in aircraft construction has increased greatly, and the art of welding now plays a major part in production.
-This chapter, by E. Dacre Lacy, deals with this aspect of aviation, and is a reminder that welding processes are used not only for the aeroplanes themselves, but also for making aircraft carriers and the hangars in which the aircraft are stored.
+This chapter deals with this aspect of aviation, and is a reminder that welding processes are used not only for the aeroplanes themselves, but also for making aircraft carriers and the hangars in which the aircraft are stored.

 Welding in Aeronautics